 Yes, VPN is needed for all devices starting from cell phones and laptops to tablets, etc. VPN apps also are available for Windows, macOS, Android, and iPhones.
 However, it is relatively difficult to connect on cellular connections because it takes an intense amount of effort to capture smartphone data.
 Still, some intelligence agencies and law enforcement authorities make use of mobile data or expert tools to crack the content shell open.

 Moreover, when your devices get connected at Starbucks or the airport, are you even sure about the authenticity?
 Is the open connection even legit?
-It is highly possible a thief left that Wi-Fi port for stealing your banking information by accessing your device.
-Just to be safe, it is highly recommended not to make transactions or access anything confidential when connected with a public network.
+It is highly possible a thief left that Wi-Fi port to steal your banking information by accessing your device.
+Just to be safe, it is highly recommended not to make transactions or access anything confidential when connected to a public network.
 Instead, use a VPN as an added measure of safety to protect your data from interested onlookers.